taolicd/taolicd.github.io/_posts/2023-03-26-cloudcertification.md

 ---

-still work in progress

-Starting from Nov 2022, I decided to upskill in the cloud space.
-I want to share my experience, resources I have gathered and tips I have learned with anybody who is interested in getting cloud certified.
+Starting from Nov 2022, I decided to get certified in AWS.
+This blog shares my experience, resources I have gathered, and tips I have learned during my cloud certification journey.

-## Background required  to get cloud certifed
+## Background required to get started with cloud certification

-You don't need any prior knowledge to start your cloud certification.
+You don't need any prior knowledge to get started.
 You don't need to know any programming language.
-It is a plus if you have basic web technology knowledge such as understanding HTTP, TCP/IP, and SSH.
-Even if you have no prior web tech knowledge at all, as long as you are willing to learn, you can start from the beginning and get an entry level certification such as [Certified AWS Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) in one month.
+If you have some web technology knowledge such as understanding HTTP/HTTPS, TCP/IP, and SSH, that is a plus.
+Even if you have no prior IT or web tech knowledge, as long as you are willing to learn and spend enough time and effort, you can get an entry level certification such as [Certified AWS Cloud Practitioner](https://aws.amazon.com/certification/certified-cloud-practitioner/) in one month.

 ## How much does it cost?

-You may need to pay two types of cost:
+You need to budget two types of cost:

-1. You need to pay a fee to register for cloud certification exams.
-The exam cost ranges from 100 up to a few hundred dollars depending on which certification you want.
+* You need to pay a fee to register for cloud certification exams.
+The exam costs from 100 up to a few hundred dollars depending on which certification you want.

-2. Many free resources and online classes are available especially for entry level certifications.
-People may choose to get access to paid online courses, which may cost from 10 dollars to hundreds of dollars.
-I will share more details on this later in the [Resources] (#resources) section.
+* Many free resources are available especially for entry level certifications.
+You may choose to buy online courses, which may cost from 10 dollars to hundreds of dollars.
+I will share more details on the choices in the Resources section below.

 ## Which cloud certification to start with